seqan/sharg-parser/CONTRIBUTING.md

 ### Request first review

 After opening a PR it goes through the review process.
-This is a two-step process, first a regular member of the team needs to approve your changes, then one of the project owners (`@h-2` or `@rrahn`) needs to approve and merge it.
-If you are a collaborator of the project and know the SeqAn team member best suitable for the review you can request a review yourself.
-Otherwise wait for a reviewer to be assigned to the PR.
-Do not request reviews from a project owner at this point.
+This is a two-step process, first a regular member of the team needs to approve your changes, then one of the SeqAn core members needs to approve and merge it.
+If you are a collaborator of the project and know the SeqAn team member most suitable for the review you can request a review yourself.
+Otherwise, wait for a reviewer to be assigned to the PR.
+Do not request reviews from a core member at this point.
 Always only request review from one person at a time.

 ### Resolve comments

 If you have not contributed to SeqAn before, you will likely receive a lot of comments on the style of your code.
 This is not a sign that we don't appreciate your contribution, but we have high code quality standards and everything must conform to our [style guide](https://github.com/seqan/seqan3/wiki#library-coding-guide).
 In the future we hope to automate this step.
 After you have received the first review, go through all comments and clarify any suggestions and requests.
 When you are confident that you know how to address all comments, implement the changes and update your PR.